 The GAIC application form must be completed and submitted electronically.

-Please note this application form can be used for purposes other than applying to defer a GAIC payment.
+This form can be used for purposes other than applying to defer a GAIC payment.
 Please complete each mandatory section.

 Once you have provided all the relevant information, you must acknowledge the information you have provided is true and correct.
 To do this, you must provide:

-- The name of signatory,
+- the name of the signatory,

-- Their position and organisation, and
+- their position and organisation, and

-- Signature date stamp (this appears automatically when the information field is activated)
+- signature date stamp (this appears automatically when the information field is activated).

 The ‘save for later’ button on the form allows you to save your form to complete at a later date.

-Once you have submitted your form, you will have the opportunity to download a copy for your records.
+Once you have submitted your form, you have the opportunity to download a copy for your records.

 If you have trouble submitting the form, please contact our GAIC area on (+61) 03 9628 0049.